jkszan/Data-Science-Term-Project/src/machine_learning/phase_four.md

 # DS Term Project: Phase Four
+Source for phase 4 is found in /src/machine_learning/.

 ## Introduction
 Due to the nature of our dataset there is no appropriate supervised learning task to complete so under the guidance of our TA we opted to complete part C instead of part B. We perform analysis of our data to identify outliers in our data.
 Beginning with the suggested one-class SVM model, we then move on to other clustering algorithms to try and better identify outliers in our data.
 The vast majority of the data we inspected for outliers was by province simply due to the massive size of the data.
 Inspecting by province allowed us to better understand the data and identify outliers more effectively.